Sri Lanka: Gateway to Other Worlds?

 Ongoing space research shares much in common with recent investigations studying the basis for Lanka's ancient reputation as a gateway between worlds.
-The implications, researchers say, could be enormous.

 This article was written to commemorate Sri Lanka's contribution to worldwide functions marking 1992 as the International Space Year.

 Patrick Harrigan, M.A., studied astronomy at the University of Michigan before entering the field of South Asia studies.
 He now serves as acting editor of the Kataragama Research Publications Project.